cryptochap/Olusegun-Samson/README.md

-## cryptochap.github.io
-# Hey welcome to my page I hope you enjoy my contents
+# Hi, welcome to my page.
+Relax and wait for while, while I cook-up contents here.
+I hope you will enjoy my contents and works